sonertari/SSLproxy/README.md

 In terms of possible filter actions,

-- Dst Host filter rules can take all of the actions.
+- Dst Host filter rules can take all of the filter and log actions.
-- SSL filter rules can take all of the actions.
+- SSL filter rules can take all of the filter and log actions.
-- HTTP filter rules can take the block action, but not divert, split, or pass actions.
+- HTTP filter rules can take the match and block filter actions, but not the divert, split, or pass actions.
+Also, HTTP filter rules cannot take log actions.

 Log actions do not configure any loggers.
 Global loggers for respective log